cnasc/guithub/README.md

-# guithub
+# GuitHub
-A guitar scale website
+A guitar scale website.